slux78/my_vim_setting/README.md

 	cd ~/
 	ln -s .vim/.vimrc

-If you want to use this setting in neovim, make softlink after installing neovim:
+If you want to use this setting in neovim, install neovim and then make softlink:

 	mkdir -p ~/.config/nvim
 	cd ~/.config/nvim
 	ln -s ~/.vim/.vimrc init.vim

+To communicate neovim and python based plugins, install neovim module using pip3:

+	pip3 install neovim

 ## Plugins and how to use it